paradise-fi/divine/doc/manual/using.md

 In this section, we will give a short example on how to invoke DIVINE and its various functions.
-We will use a small C program (consisting of a single compile unit) as an example in this section, along with a few simple properties.
+We will use a small C program (consisting of a single compile unit) as an example, along with a few simple properties.

 ## Basics of Program Analysis